-I’m talking travel pillow, Sleep mask, earplugs, and a blanket.
-Some of these items tend be complimentary on longer international flights, but it’s not guaranteed.
-I really enjoy having my own stuff, just so I know it’ll be clean and that I will be cozy… so I can rest up and arrive ready to jump right in to the local culture!
+I’m talking travel pillow, sleep mask, earplugs, and a blanket.
+Some airlines tend to provide these products in complimentary amenities kits on longer international flights, but it’s not guaranteed.
+Plus, I really enjoy having my own stuff, just so I know it will be clean and that I will be cozy.
+That way, I can rest up and arrive ready to jump right in to the local culture!

 2. Wear Layers:

 To ensure the highest level of comfort, wear layers and definitely bring a jacket and socks.
 There is nothing worse than being unable to sleep because you feel like you’re in the frozen foods aisle.
 That said, you also don’t want to land in Hawaii wearing jeans and a wool sweater with no tank top underneath.

 Bring books or a Kindle/iPad.
 If you plan to watch movies or listen to a podcast, plan ahead and make sure you download the content you need before you get in the air.
 And don’t forget your headphones or charging cords!
 Pro Tip: This is the time to leave your fancy Bluetooth headphones at home and pack a durable, reliable pair that will work with the in-flight entertainment system and your phone or tablet.
 There’s nothing worse than boarding a transcontinental flight only to realize you’ll have to watch every movie with subtitles because your headphones aren’t compatible with the input in the armrest.
 And don’t forget to bring a pen!
 Better yet, pack two.
 Pens are crucial for crosswords and Sudoku, journaling, planning your itinerary (the old-fashioned way), and filling out custom forms!